dgma/mono-helpers/docs/profile.md

 # Profile generator

 Generates profiles (wallets) for different networks.
-The result is stored in `.profiles.json`:
+The result is stored in encrypted `.profiles` file.
+Decryption will generate the json:

 ```ts
 type Networks = "btc" | "evm" | "sol" | "tia" | "atom";